 Ag Mechanic Technician

-The U.S. Bureau of Labor Statistics (BLS) reported that agricultural engineers could expect a slower-than-average increase in job opportunities - only 4% - between 2014 and 2024.
-Their mean annual salary, however, was $78,490 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) reported that agricultural engineers could expect as fast as the average increase in job opportunities - at 5% - between 2018 and 2028.
+Their median annual salary was $77,110 as of May 2018.
 Wholesale and manufacturing sales representatives, including those for technical and scientific products, can include agricultural machinery in their product lines.
-The BLS reported this group would see an increase of 7% from 2014-2024 and that they earned a mean annual salary of $66,790 in 2015.
-Diesel service technicians and mechanics, which could include ag mechanic technicians, were predicted to see a similar increase of 12% during that decade.
-However, farm equipment mechanics earned a lower mean salary of $40,720 per year in 2015 (www.bls.gov).
+The BLS reported this group would see an increase of 2% from 2018-2028 and that they earned a median annual salary of $58,510 as of May 2018.
+Diesel service technicians and mechanics, which could include ag mechanic technicians, were predicted to see an increase of 5% from 2018 to 2028.
+Farm equipment mechanics earned a median annual salary of $40,630 per year as of May 2018 (www.bls.gov).

 There are several career opportunities for individuals in the ag mechanic field.
 Some, such as an agricultural engineer, require a college degree.
 Others, such as sales representatives and mechanics, require only a high school diploma and required training.